PatPositron/Filespot/README.md

 # Filespot
-Lightweight file upload site
+A lightweight file upload site

+* Instantly upload any file from any device, and share the URL with any other device to download
-Written in PHP using Laravel
+* Written in PHP using the Laravel Framework
+* Stores uploaded files with Amazon S3